Jackie Battle: Professional career

-2007 NFL Combine

 Dallas Cowboys

-Battle was signed as an undrafted free agent by the Dallas Cowboys after the 2007 NFL Draft.
+Battle was signed as an undrafted free agent by the Dallas Cowboys after the 2007 NFL draft.
 He couldn't pass running backs Marion Barber III, Julius Jones and Tyson Thompson on the depth chart during training camp.
 He was waived injured with a sprained ankle on August 27.

 Kansas City Chiefs

 2007

 On November 21, 2007, He was signed by the Kansas City Chiefs to their practice squad.
 He was promoted to the active roster on December 12.

-On December 23, Battle scored a touchdown in his first NFL carry in a 25-20 loss to the Detroit Lions.
+On December 23, Battle scored a touchdown in his first NFL carry in a 25–20 loss to the Detroit Lions.
 A week later, on December 30, Battle set a career-high of 44 rushing yards on 13 carries in an OT loss to the New York Jets.
 As a rookie, he finished with 47 yards on 14 carries.

 2008

 Battle was released by the Chiefs during the final roster cuts in 2008.
 Battle was then signed to the practice squad.
 Battle was made active again on November 1, 2008, to back up Kolby Smith, who was replacing the suspended Larry Johnson.
 He was cut and re-signed later that month.
-The only statistics he recorded in the season were two special teams tackles and a -2 yard reception on a screen pass against the Denver Broncos.
+The only statistics he recorded in the season were two special teams tackles and a −2 yard reception on a screen pass against the Denver Broncos.